Physical Properties of Massive Compact Starburst Galaxies with Extreme Outflows: Discussion

 The increasing IGM neutral fraction at $\rm z > 5$ prevents a direct measurement of the LyC escaped from galaxies.
 Therefore, searches for LyC leakers are carried out at lower redshift to identify the indirect signs of LyC escape.
 Many groups have observed such galaxies from low redshift up to z $\sim$ 4.
 Most of the confirmed LyC leakers have f$_{esc}$(LyC) below 0.15 \citep{lei13, bor14, izo16, lei16}.
 There are examples with estimated f$_{esc}$(LyC) as high as $0.45-0.73$ \citep{van16, deb16, sha16, bia17, van17, fle19, izo18a, izo18b}, however these galaxies are remarkably rare.

-Some of the distinct observational signatures shared by the LyC leakers are strong Ly$\alpha$ emission with a double-peaked Ly$\alpha$ line profile \citep{ver15, ver17, van20}, high $\rm\Sigma_{SFR}$, high specific star formation rate (sSFR), and high ionization parameter traced by the O32 ratio \citep{izo18b, deb16, van20}.
+Some of the distinct observational signatures shared by the LyC leakers are strong Ly$\alpha$ emission with a double-peaked Ly$\alpha$ line profile \citep{ver15, ver17, van20}, high $\rm\Sigma_{SFR}$, high specific star formation rate (sSFR), and high ionization parameter traced by the O32 ratio \citep{izo18b, deb16, van20, cen20}.
 Some of them also show high n$_e$ \citep[e.g.][]{gus20}.

 As seen in Section~\ref{subsection:connection}, the galaxies in our sample show some of the features common to known LyC leakers.
-In particular, both populations are substantially distinct from the SDSS galaxy locus in terms of having high $\rm \Sigma_{SFR}$; a physically-motivated model relating f$_{esc}$(LyC) to $\rm\Sigma_{SFR}$ was recently proposed \citet{nai20}.
-Additionally, our sample overlaps well with the (wide) range of O32 values shown by known LyC leakers, although their average O32 is almost three times higher than in our sample.
+In particular, both populations are substantially distinct from the SDSS galaxy locus in terms of having high $\rm \Sigma_{SFR}$; a physically-motivated model relating f$_{esc}$(LyC) to $\rm\Sigma_{SFR}$ was recently proposed \citep{sharma16,nai20, cen20}.
+The average O32 of known LyC leakers is around 1.2 dex higher than in our sample, however our sample overlaps well with the range of O32 values shown by the most massive LyC leakers.
 High O32 was initially used as a primary selection criterion to identify LyC leaker candidates, however, it was revealed that f$_{esc}$(LyC) does not correlate strongly with O32 (see \citealp{izo18b, nai18, bas19, nak20}, and discussions therein).

 Most recently, \ion{[S}{2]} deficiency has been used as an empirical signpost to identify LyC emitter candidates \citep{wan19, ram20}.
 The \ion{[S}{2]} deficiency is a tracer of gas that is optically thin to ionizing radiation, allowing the escape of LyC photons.
 In a classical ionization-bounded \ion{H}{2} region, the \ion{[S}{2]} lines are produced in the warm partially ionized region near and just beyond the outer edge of the Str\"{o}mgren sphere.
 In a density-bounded nebula, the flux of ionizing photons from the central source is so large that the gas between the source and the observer is fully ionized.
 As a result, the ionizing radiation can escape because there is little or no neutral gas between the source and observer to absorb these photons.
 In this model, the outer partially-ionized \ion{[S}{2]} zone is weak or even absent, and the relative intensity of the \ion{[S}{2]} emission lines drop substantially \citep{pel12, wan19, ram20}.
 As discussed above, the galaxies in our sample show weak \ion{[S}{2]}$\lambda\lambda$6717,6731 nebular emission-lines relative to typical star-forming galaxies.
 They have high \ion{[N}{2]}/H$\alpha$ ratios consistent with $\gtrsim$ solar metallicity, but they exhibit anomalously weak \ion{[S}{2]} lines (see Fig.~\ref{fig:BPT_TotNar}), which could result from LyC photons escaping without encountering a low ionization outer edge of the nebula.